Pratiksha Apurv: Career

 In 1987 Apurv launched the Oshonik label, eventually designing clothes for Atal Bihari Vajpayee, Vinod Khanna, Amjad Ali Khan, Hansraj Hans, Kapil dev, Zakir Hussain and others.
 She also writes a regular column in The Speaking Tree, a spiritual publication of The Times of India.
 In 2003 she retired from dress design and taught herself to paint.

-Her first solo show was attended by former Prime Minister Atal Bihari Vajpayee. and the second series of Spiritual Odyssey exhibitions at NCPA Mumbai, was praised by critics.
+Her first solo show was inaugurated by former Prime Minister Atal Bihari Vajpayee. and the second series of Spiritual Odyssey exhibitions at NCPA Mumbai, was inaugurated by Mrs. Nita Ambani (Reliance foundation)and praised by critics.

 In one of her exhibitions at lalit Kala Academy, New Delhi, Apurv launched her Upanishad Collection.
 Former national Security advisor Brajesh Mishra inaugurated the show.

-In March 2010, her exhibition at L&P Hutheesing Visual art centre, was attended by Gujarat Chief Minister Narendra Modi.
+In March 2010, her exhibition at L&P Hutheesing Visual art centre, was inaugurated by Gujarat Chief Minister Narendra Modi.
 In 2010, her painting, 'Whirling' was used for the cover of the book Introducing New Age Islam, released during the UN Human rights meeting in Geneva.

 Indian Council for Cultural Relations (ICCR) magazine "Indian Horizons" has featured Images of 34 paintings for their special issue (Oct–Dec, 2011) published in March 2012.
 The paintings are used as illustrations in the magazine for "Vedanta & Spirituality".

 Some of her paintings appeared in Vikram Chopra's book Shakespeare: The Indian Icon published in 2011.
 She was also a member of a jury for 'Swedish Innovations - Indian Interpretations' photo contest that was organised by Embassy of Sweden in 2012 at New Delhi.